tinuzz/python-solaredge/README.md

 Apache Flink or AWS Kinesis.

-Pyp comes with a 'solaredge' decoder plugin, that uses Pysolaredge for the decrypting and decoding, but it also stores 0x0503 messages, and I have some ideas for more efficiently handling the private key.
+Pyp comes with a 'solaredge' decoder plugin, that uses Pysolaredge for the decrypting and decoding.
+It also stores 0x0503 messages, and reads them back on startup, so the decryptor can be initialized correctly and pick up decrypting and decoding where it left off.

 Pyp also comes with a few handy input plugins, that make the collection of data from your SolarEdge inverter quite easy, and there are some output plugins too.